 “But, uh, to answer your question, I don’t know, I guess I just try and deal with it.”

-The kettle pinged, then hummed, then crackled, “Your water is ready, Allen.
+The kettle pinged, then crackled, “Your water is ready, Allen.
 And I wish you the best of luck with your boss.
 I’m sure things will work out.
 Please enjoy.”

 ~ ~ ~

-The next morning Allen walked into his kitchen and hastily greeted his kettle, which quickly started boiling some water.
+The next evening after work Allen walked into his kitchen and hastily greeted his kettle, which quickly started boiling some water.
 He thrust the kitchen cabinet open, grabbed another ginger teabag, dropped it inside his mug, and sighed loudly.

 “What’s wrong, Allen?” his kettle asked.

 “Everything.
 Fuck.
-I’m going to kill that fucking man.”
+I’m going to fucking kill him.”

 “Who?”